ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/external-replication.markdown

 ## Non-Sharded Database to Sharded Database

-The image below shows a non-sharded database replicating data to a 5-shard database.
+The image below depicts a non-sharded database replicating data to a 5-shard database.

 ![Non-Sharded Database to Sharded Database](images/external-replication_non-sharded-to-sharded.png "Non-Sharded Database to Sharded Database")

 1. **Non-Sharded Database**
 2. **Replication to Sharded Database**
-   A non-sharded database is unaware that the destination database is sharded.
+   The database is unaware that the destination database is sharded, no special syntax or preparation is needed.
-   From the replicator's side there is no difference between replicating data to sharded and non-sharded databases.
 3. **Orchestrator**
-   The orchestrator receives and prepares the replicated data, dividing documents and document extensions by document IDs so each entity can be sent to its correct shard.
+   The orchestrator receives and prepares the replicated data, grouping documents and document extensions by document IDs so each entity can be stored in the correct shard.
 4. **Transfer to Shard**
-   The orchestrator connects each destination shard and transfers its data.
+   The orchestrator transfers each destination shard its data.
    Optimization routines are applied to make the process as effective as possible.
 5. **Shard**
    Document and document extensions are assigned to buckets by document ID.
-   Shard replies to replicated data and replication attempts are similar to those made by non-sharded databases.
+   Shard replies to replicated data and replication attempts are similar to replies made by non-sharded databases.

 ## Sharded Database to Sharded Database

-The image below shows a 3-shard database replicating data to a 5-shard database.
+* The image below depicts a 3-shard database replicating data to a 5-shard database.
-We depict databases with different numbers of shards to emphasize that though both databases are sharded, the internal order of their shards may be completely different.
+* Each shard replicates its data as an autonomous database.

 ![Sharded Database to Sharded Database](images/external-replication_sharded-to-sharded.png "Sharded Database to Sharded Database")

 1. **DB 1 Shard**
-2. **Replication through DB 1 Orchestrator**
-   Each shard is appointed an orchestrator to fetch and transfer its data.
-3. **DB 1 Orchestrator**
-   The orchestrator is unaware that the destination database is sharded.
+   The shard is unaware that the destination database is sharded.
-4. **Replication to DB 2**
+2. **Replication to DB 2**
-   Replicating data to a sharded RavenDB 6.0 database is similar to replicating data to a non-sharded RavenDB 6.0.
+   The database is unaware that the destination database is sharded, no special syntax or preparation is needed.
-5. **DB 2 Orchestrator**
+3. **DB 2 Orchestrator**
-   The orchestrator receives and prepares the replicated data, dividing documents and document extensions by document IDs so each entity can be sent to its correct shard.
+   The orchestrator receives and prepares the replicated data, grouping documents and document extensions by document IDs so each entity can be stored in the correct shard.
-6. **Transfer to Shard**
+4. **Transfer to Shard**
-   Each orchestrator connects each destination shard and transfers its data.
+   The orchestrator transfers each destination shard its data.
    Optimization routines are applied to make the process as effective as possible.
-7. **DB 2 Shard**
+5. **DB 2 Shard**
-   Document and document extensions are assigned to buckets by document ID.
+   Documents and document extensions are assigned to buckets by document ID.
-   Shard replies to replicated data and replication attempts are similar to those made by non-sharded databases.
+   Shard replies to replicated data and replication attempts are similar to replies made by non-sharded databases.

 {PANEL/}